vczh-websites/vczh/Espresso-DialingIn/Decent-Niche/2025-05/Philocoffea-257.md

 - 3.5/16.0g 29g -> 29.7g 7/24s 0.9\~1.8ml/s, much more sour, but bitterness in aftertaste
   - doesn't taste like channeling
-- 2/16.0g 29g -> 30.0g 7/35s 0.4\~1.3ml/s, balance, sweetness with a little bitterness, much less bitterness in aftertaste
+- 2/16.0g 29g -> 30.0g 7/35s 0.4\~1.3ml/s, balance, sweetness with a little bitterness, much less bitterness in aftertaste with aroma from throat
   - try 1.5 next day